 Professional self-management is impossible without professional self-awareness.
 We need to be also socially self-aware to be able to conduct and control our behaviours.

-We all are born with an emotional outburst, but we can all learn to control our emotions, especially in public.
+We all are born with emotional outburst, but we can all learn to control our emotions, especially in public.
 Social self-awareness implies how we communicate, react, and respond in public.

 As a celebrity, public figure, etc., your composure in public says a lot about you and determines the level of respect you command.
 The former first lady of the United States of America, Michelle Obama, is a perfect example of great social self-awareness through how she carries herself and communicates in public.